typhon-project/typhonml/README.md

 ## Generation of the OpenAPI specification
 In this section, we describe how the OpenAPI  specification is generated from the   TyphonML model.
 In particular, it is a specification for describing, consuming, and visualizing RESTful web   services which allows both humans and machines to discover and understand the provided services.
 An OpenAPI definition can be used for many purposes, e.g., documentation, generation of clients in various programming languages, displaying APIs as a web UI, testing, and many other use cases.
 Once the TyphonML specification is completed, a synthesis tool is applied to generate the corresponding OpenAPI specification by a set of coordinated Acceleo-based model-to-code transformations .
 The contextual menu (see the next figure) allows the modeler to produce the OpenAPI specification of a given TyphonML model.
 Then, she can use it to directly generate clients in various programming languages that programmatically interact with the polystore resources.

 ![usage - step 03](documentation/images/generation-01.png)

-In the next figure, we report an excerpt of the OpenAPI specification generated from a simple eCommerce TyphonML model.
+In the next figure, we report an excerpt of the OpenAPI specification generated from a simple eCommerce TyphonML model. _It is worth noting that the [first release](https://github.com/typhon-project/typhonml/releases/tag/v0.1) is even able to generate an indipendent mircroservice architecture for interacting with the deployed data stores_.

 ![usage - step 03](documentation/images/generation-02.png)